jeanimal/heuristica/README.md

 # Acknowledgements

-Thanks to coding advice and testing go to Marcus Buckmann, Daniel G. Goldstein, and Özgür Simsek.
+Thanks for coding advice and beta testing go to Marcus Buckmann, Daniel G. Goldstein, and Özgür Simsek.